kubevirt/kubevirt/docs/cluster-configuration.md

 HCO enables users to modify the operand CRs directly using jsonpatch annotations in HyperConverged CR.
 Modifications done to CRs using jsonpatch annotations won't be reconciled back by HCO to the opinionated defaults.
 The following annotations are supported in the HyperConverged CR:
-* `kubevirt.kubevirt.io/jsonpatch` - for KubeVirt configurations
+* `kubevirt.kubevirt.io/jsonpatch` - for [KubeVirt configurations](https://github.com/kubevirt/api)
-* `containerizeddataimporter.kubevirt.io/jsonpatch` - for CDI configurations
+* `containerizeddataimporter.kubevirt.io/jsonpatch` - for [CDI configurations](https://github.com/kubevirt/containerized-data-importer-api)
-* `networkaddonsconfig.kubevirt.io/jsonpatch` - for CNAO configurations
+* `networkaddonsconfigs.kubevirt.io/jsonpatch` - for [CNAO](https://github.com/kubevirt/cluster-network-addons-operator) configurations

 The content of the annotation will be a json array of patch objects, as defined in [RFC6902](https://tools.ietf.org/html/rfc6902).

 #### Examples

+##### Allow Post-Copy Migrations
-* The user wants to set the KubeVirt CR’s `spec.configuration.migrations.allowPostCopy` field to `true`.
+The user wants to set the KubeVirt CR’s `spec.configuration.migrations.allowPostCopy` field to `true`.
 In order to do that, the following annotation should be added to the HyperConverged CR:
 ```yaml
 metadata:
   annotations: